ionos-cloud/docker-machine-driver/docs/rancher/rancher-cluster.md

   * Customize your cluster: Single Node \(by selecting all etcd, Control Plane and Worker\) or Multiple Nodes
   * Click on `Create` button
   * Wait for cluster to become `Active` \(it will take some minutes\).

+### v2.6.x

+This version is under development, and it is not currently stable with the use of IONOS Cloud Docker Machine Driver.
+We recommend v2.5.x versions for the moment.

+* Install Node Driver
+  * Go to Cluster Management ➜ Drivers ➜ Node Drivers
+  * Click on `Add Node Driver` button
+  * Enter the URL for the docker-machine-driver in the `Download URL` and click `Create`
+  * Wait fot the machine driver to be downloaded and become `Active`
+* Create Node Template
+  * Go to Cluster Management ➜ RKE1 Configuration ➜ Node Templates
+  * Click on `Add Template` button
+  * At this point, `Ionoscloud` should be on the list of `Available Hosts`.
+Select `Ionoscloud`
+  * Configure the `IONOSCLOUD OPTIONS` as you prefer and add also your credentials for IONOS Cloud account
+  * Give a name to the new Node Template and press `Create` button
+* Create New Rancher Cluster
+  * Go to Cluster Management ➜ Clusters
+  * Click on `Create` button
+  * In the `Create a new Kubernetes cluster` section, select `Ionoscloud`
+  * Choose the name of the new cluster, the name prefix of the node and make sure you have the Node Template you just created, in the `Template` section
+  * Customize your cluster: Single Node \(by selecting all etcd, Control Plane and Worker\) or Multiple Nodes
+  * Click on `Create` button
+  * Wait for cluster to become `Active` \(it will take some minutes\).

 ## Support

 Please submit any bugs, issues or feature requests to [ionos-cloud/docker-machine-driver](https://github.com/ionos-cloud/docker-machine-driver/issues/new/choose).